polkadot-developers/substrate-developer-hub.github.io/docs/index.md

 ### Learn More

-- View our developer documentation for [using the SRML for module development](development/module/index.md).
+- View our developer documentation for [using the FRAME for module development](development/module/index.md).

 ### Examples